laka02/QuickCart_Grocery_Inventory_System/README.md

 - Public Quickhome storefront with searching, filtering, pagination, and a persistent cart powered by React Context + localStorage.
 - Supplier management including PDF exports, purchase order helper, and deletion flows.
 - Product CRUD with image uploads to Cloudinary and printable inventory reports.
-- Fully typed REST API with MongoDB Atlas connection and Vercel-ready `vercel.json`.
-- Ready for deployment: both frontend and backend can be shipped to **Vercel** with zero additional config.
+- Ready for deployment: backend and frontend can be deployed to **Vercel** with minimal configuration.

 ## Local Development